wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (6) A medical practitioner doing an examination under subsections (3)(a) or (4)(b) or (d) need not issue another certificate if that medical practitioner has available to him or her a certificate issued under [section 8B(4)(b)][14] by a medical practitioner who examined the person who is the subject of the request within the 72 hours before the receipt of the request.

-    Section 38: substituted, on 1 April 2000, by [section 27][251] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 38: replaced, on 1 April 2000, by [section 27][251] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 39 Assistance in respect of outpatients and inpatients on leave